-Traumatic tears result from a sudden load being applied to the meniscal tissue that is severe enough to cause the meniscal cartilage to fail and let go.
+Result from a sudden load being applied to the meniscal tissue that is severe enough to cause the meniscal cartilage to fail and let go.
 These usually occur from a twisting injury or a blow to the side of the knee that causes the meniscus to be pushed against and compressed.

-Degenerative meniscal tears are best thought of as a failure of the meniscus over time.
+Are best thought of as a failure of the meniscus over time.
 The meniscus becomes less elastic and complaint, and as a result may fail with only minimal trauma (such as just getting down into a squat).
 Sometimes there are no memorable injuries or violent events that can be blamed as the cause of the tear.

-Signs and Symptoms: The most common problem caused by a torn meniscus is pain.
+The most common problem caused by a torn meniscus is pain.
 The pain may be felt along the joint line where the meniscus is located or may be more vague and involve the whole knee.
 Any twisting, squatting or impacting activities will pinch the meniscus tear or flap and cause pain.
 Often the pain may improve with rest after the initial injury, but as soon as aggressive activity is attempted the pain recurs.
 Swelling of the joint may occur although meniscal tears by themselves usually don’t cause a large, tensely swollen knee.
 Typically, low level swelling sets in the next day after the injury and is associated with stiffness and limping.